Vinnie Sunseri: Alabama

 In 2019 Sunseri spent the season as a graduate assistant at Alabama, his alma mater.
 He was coaching alongside his brother, Tino, who also was a graduate assistant and his father, Sal, who was the linebackers coach.

 New England

-In 2020 Vinnie was hired by the New England Patriots in a support staff role.
+In 2020, Sunseri was hired by the New England Patriots in a support staff role.
+From 2021 to 2023, he served as the team's running backs coach.